-▶ 'HTTP\REFERER'
+► 'HTTP REFERER'

 The address of the page (if any) which referred the user agent to the current page.
 This is set by the user agent.
-Not all user agents will set this, and some provide the ability to modify <a href="https://
+Not all user agents will set this, and some provide the ability to modify HTTP REFERER as a feature.
+In short, it cannot really be trusted.

-► 'HTTP\USER\AGENT'
+➢ 'HTTP USER AGENT'

 Contents of the User-Agent: header from the current request, if there is one.
 This is a string denoting the user agent being which is accessing the page.
 A typical example is: Mozilla/4.5 [en] (X11; U; Linux 2.2.9 i586).
-Among other things, you can use this value with get\browser() to tailor your page's output to the capabilities of the user agent.
+Among other things, you can use this value with get browser() to tailor your page's output to the capabilities of the user agent.